LASIK Eye Surgery

 If you have keratoconus or another corneal thinning problem, such as pellucid marginal degeneration, you will very likely be unable to have laser eye treatment.

-Recent advances in stabilising and strengthening the cornea using collagen cross linking have allowed some patients to have surgery as part of the treatment of their keratoconus.
+Recent advances in stabilising and strengthening the cornea using collagen cross-linking have allowed some patients to have surgery as part of the treatment of their keratoconus.

 This was once considered to be more important than it is today.
 It links to the risk of experiencing problematic night vision issue after LASIK, including glare, halos and star-bursting of light.
 However, this risk is mainly associated with having large pupils PLUS the magnitude of the prescription, so that highly short-sighted patients are more at risk than mild to moderate myopia.
-Patients most at risk are those with very high prescriptions (e.g. -7.00 to -8.00 dioptres or higher) and large pupils (e.g. 8mm or bigger), and such patients need to be counseled appropriately.
+Patients most at risk are those with very high prescriptions (e.g. -7.00 to -8.00 dioptres or higher) and large pupils (e.g. 8mm or bigger), and such patients need to be counselled appropriately.